YugabyteDB-Samples/pg-migrated-apps/apps/Apache-Airflow.md

-# Migrating Hyperswitch app to from PG to Yugabyte succeeded, however the app start has an issues(erros in app logs).
+# Migrating Airflow app to from PG to Yugabyte succeeded, however the app startup has an issues(erros in app logs).
 Steps as follows.

-- replace contents of docker-compose.yml file with following(adds yugabyte service)
+- replace contents of ```docker-compose.yml``` file with following(adds yugabyte service)
 ```yml
 version: '3.8'